 The Importance of Internal Control

-According to Van Tharp, internal control is about psychology, money management, and system development:
+According to Van Tharp, internal control involves three key components:

-In many ways, trading success becomes the product of internal control.
-However, most traders don’t realize the importance of having it.
+In many ways, trading success is a result of internal control.
+However, most traders fail to recognize its significance.

-- Internal control is necessary for achieving general portfolio risk control
+Internal control is essential for effective portfolio risk management.

-- Traders who dedicate themselves to developing internal control are the ones who will ultimately succeed
+Traders who commit to developing internal control are the ones who ultimately succeed.

-- Most successful fundamental investors are contrarians and wait patiently for the right opportunity before taking a market position.
-This also requires internal control
+Successful fundamental investors are often contrarians who wait patiently for the right opportunity before entering a position, which also demands internal control.

 Key Things to Consider for Successful Trading

-There are many things to consider for trading successfully in the global markets, and one of them is money management.
-However, most of the time, traders tend to ignore the importance of money management, and more specifically:
+There are many factors to consider when trading successfully in global markets, and one of the most critical is money management.
+However, traders often overlook its importance, particularly in the following areas:

-(i) They ignore the importance of exits to their profits and their losses
+(i) They underestimate the importance of exits in determining profits and losses.

-(ii) They ignore the importance of position sizing
+(ii) They neglect the significance of position sizing.

-(iii) They ignore the importance of the discipline required to make it all work
+(iii) They fail to recognize the discipline required to make everything work effectively.

-Generally, the are four key processes for making money in the global markets.
-All of these processes are very psychological, illustrating the need for having internal control:
+There are four key processes involved in making money in global markets.
+Each of these is deeply psychological, underscoring the need for strong internal control:

-(2) The process of position-sizing (determining the right sizes)
+The process of position sizing (determining the appropriate trade sizes)

 Identifying the Basic Determinants of Portfolio Success